quathesage/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+Node.js is usful in development because it allows us to use Javascript outside of the browser.
+Express is a back end framework that allows use to build web applications and APIs.

-1. Understand and explain the use of Middleware.
+2. Understand and explain the use of Middleware.

+Middlewares are functions that can be used to add authentication, while making your code dry.

-1. The basic principles of the REST architectural style.
+3. The basic principles of the REST architectural style.

+The REST architecture used methods such as GET, POST, DELETE, and PUT.
+RESTful development is useful because it is stateless, which is better for scalability, it makes it possible to allow each request to be served by a different system.

-1. Understand and explain the use of Express Routers.
+4. Understand and explain the use of Express Routers.

+Express router allows you to compartmentalize your code.

-1. Describe tooling used to manually test the correctness of an API.
+5. Describe tooling used to manually test the correctness of an API.

+Tools like HTTPie and Postman are used so you can manually test out your endpoints and get a response.